 Properly stored shrimp paste can last for several months to a year in the refrigerator.
 The exact shelf life may vary depending on the brand, ingredients, and storage conditions.
 Always check the expiration date on the packaging.

-Filipino recipes with Shrimp Paste (Bagoong Alamang)
+Filipino recipes with bagoong alamang

 Shrimp paste is a well-loved ingredient in Filipino cuisine, known for its robust flavor and versatility as a dip or base for numerous delicacies.
 Here are some of our favorites: